The 12 Best Non-Alcoholic Drinks to Try in 2025, Tested and Reviewed by Our Editors

 Ritual Zero Proof

 Have a taste for a traditional cocktail, but not interested in taking on the calories and potential foggy feeling?
-Behold Ritual, which makes zero-proof gin, rum, whiskey and tequila (which Davison’s PureWow100 review describes as “slightly smoky and grassy” with “a peppery burn at the end which will make you feel like you legitimately just took a shot”).
-They’re not identical to the real thing, though—better when mixed into a drink than sipped straight.
+Behold Ritual, which makes zero-proof gin, rum, whiskey and tequila (the last of which PureWow VP of editorial Candace Davison’s review describes as “slightly smoky and grassy” with “a peppery burn at the end which will make you feel like you legitimately just took a shot”).
+They’re not identical to the real thing, though—better mixed into a drink than sipped straight.

 Fast Facts